 “A commitment to designing products which balance aesthetics with the physical mechanical features required for readily automatable fastening will increase a manufacturer’s ability to reap the benefits of robotic screwdriving,” explains Neff.

-“The robot cannot fix an application’s design issues,” adds Patrick Laughter, engineering manager at DENSO Robotics.
+“The robot cannot fix an application’s design issues,” adds Patrick Laughter, owner of LAUCO Engineering.
 “If a hole location is not repeatable or is sized incorrectly; if the part placement is not always the same; if the camera data is incorrect, the robot cannot fix those issues.
 If the screwdriver is not sized correctly or the screw feed design is not consistent, the robot cannot fix those issues either.”

 Undersizing or oversizing a screwdriving robot is another mistake to avoid.
 “The robot reach, payload and controls have to be suitable for the application,” notes Laughter.
 “Can the robot handle not just the movement of the screwdriver head, but associated cables and tubing?
 Can it also maintain its position throughout the complete screwdriving and final torque requirements?”